-Spirit Airlines reviews frequently proclaim a common perception: the low-cost carrier imposes strict baggage fees that are unavoidable unless you get on the plane with nothing but a purse or camera bag.
+Spirit Airlines is one of those low-cost carriers that imposes strict baggage fees that are unavoidable unless you get on the plane with nothing but a purse or camera bag.
 Its rules are enforced to the letter, and initial cheap airfare quotes quickly grow when the final tab comes into view.

-In my experience, there is truth in this perception.
-But as with most low-cost carriers, Spirit is misunderstood by a large group of budget travelers who make the false assumption that low-cost carriers are the same as traditional air carriers, only cheaper.
+There is truth in this perception.
+But as with most low-cost carriers, Spirit is misunderstood by a large group of budget travelers who make the false assumption that low-cost carriers are the same as traditional airlines—just cheaper.

 Spirit Airlines Baggage Fees